avaframe/AvaFrame/docs/testing.rst

 We provide a range of idealized topographies to perform avalanche simulations including different release area scenarios.
 Some of the topographies also include entrainment and/or resistance areas.
 These can be found in ``data/NameOfAvalanche``.
 The functions to produce these can be found in module ``in3utils/generateTopo.py`` (see :ref:`api:API Reference`).

-..
-    TODO add the test cases, not just the topographies

 Bowl - BL
 ^^^^^^^^^